Chard branch line: Branch from Taunton

 The station had an all-over roof, sheltering a platform and a single track.
 There was a bay at each end.
 The broad gauge of the B&ER and the narrow gauge of the L&SWR were separate at the Joint station, except that the turntable was of mixed gauge, accessible from each company's track.
 The connecting line passed the original Town station, leaving it on a stub.
 L&SWR trains from Chard Junction entered the Town station, and then backed out to the through line, and then proceeded to the Joint station.

 Each company had its own station master and staff, and its own signalbox and booking office.
-Some L&SWR trains were diverted to by-pass the original Town station, and from 1871 an unmanned platform with a shelter was provided on the Joint line adjacent to the Town station.
+Some L&SWR trains were diverted to by-pass the original Town station, and from 1871 an unstaffed platform with a shelter was provided on the Joint line adjacent to the Town station.
 Eaton-Lacey says that the L&SWR "had ideas of closing the old terminus and constructing a new station on the spur platform, but the intentions did not come to fruition".

 An intermediate station called Thorne Falcon was opened in 1871, renamed Thorne in 1890 and again renamed Thornfalcon in 1902.

 The Great Western Railway (GWR) absorbed the B&ER on 1 January 1876.
 The GWR gradually changed the gauge of branch lines in the area to the narrow gauge.
 However, there were competitive concerns that the L&SWR company would apply for running powers over the northern part of the Chard branch to get access to Taunton, so they delayed the gauge conversion of the Chard line: by 1884 it was the only broad gauge line east of Exeter.
 However it was eventually converted on 19 July 1891.